All Episodes

 It's a great example of liberal bias.

-Instead, we see the statistics are quite uniform.
+Instead, we see that statistics are quite uniform.

 I haven't seen anybody explain it.

-It's some combination of grassroots enthusiasm and mechanical operations, so called get out the vote.
+It's some combination of grassroots enthusiasm and mechanical operation, so-called get out the vote.

-Because as you said, if they're not having the mechanics to turn people out early and get them to register to vote, if they're not having the organic enthusiasm to get them to vote early, what how how would it be that those things would kick in on election day?
+Now, it's hard to say that those things are going to be true on election day because, as you said, if they're not having the mechanics to turn people out early and get them to register to vote, if they're not having the organic enthusiasm to get them to vote early, how would it be that those things would kick in on Election Day?

-Well, if you were of really enthusiastic, it would be incredible.
+Well, if you were really enthusiastic, it would be incredible.

 All right.